Ayumudayo/LinkEmbed/README.md

 ## Configuration

-The bot requires a configuration file located at `config/config.json`.
+The bot requires a configuration file located at `config/config.json` next to the executable (the app looks up `./config/config.json` relative to the binary).

-If the file does not exist on first run, the bot will create a default `config.json` for you.
+If the file does not exist on first run, the bot will create a default `config.json` for you and exit.
+Edit it and restart.

-**You must edit this file and set your bot token.**
+**You must edit this file and set your bot token.** You can also control logging verbosity via `log_level`.

 ```json
 {